 Rediscovery & Archaeology

 Pompeii was finally re-discovered in 1755 CE when work on the construction of the Sarno Canal began.
 Local stories of 'the city' were proved to have been based on fact when under just a few metres of volcanic debris lay an entire town.
-From then on, Pompeii became an essential stopping point on the fashionable Grand Tour and included such famous visitors as Goethe, Mozart and Stendhal.
+From then on, after a series of major excavations, Pompeii became an essential stopping point on the fashionable Grand Tour and included such famous visitors as Goethe, Mozart and Stendhal.
 Indeed, the latter perfectly captured the strange and powerful impression on the modern visitor of this immense window into the past when he wrote, '...here you feel as if, just by being there, you know more about the place than any other scholar'.

 Besides architectural remains, scholars of Pompeii have been presented with a mine of much rarer historical artefacts, a real treasure trove of data providing unique insights into the past.
 For example, the quantity of bronze statues has led scholars to recognise the material was more commonly used in Roman art than previously thought.
 A particularly rich source of data has been skeletal remains and the possibility to take plaster casts of the impressions left by the dead in the volcanic material provide evidence that bad teeth were a common problem - enamel was worn away by stone chips in bread, residue from the basalt milling stone.
 Tooth decay and abscesses from an over-sweet diet were a common problem and tuberculosis, brucellosis and malaria were also rife.
 The skeletal remains of slaves, often found still chained despite the disaster, also tell a sad tale of malnutrition, chronic arthritis and deformity caused by overwork.

 It has also been possible to reconstruct the daily life of the town through the wealth of written records preserved at the site.
 These take the form of thousands of electoral notices and hundreds of wax tablets, mainly dealing with financial transactions.
 The wax of these tablets has long since melted but often impressions of the stylus have remained on the wooden backing.
 Other invaluable sources of text include signs, graffiti, amphorae labels, seals and tomb inscriptions.
 Not only are such sources typically unavailable to the historian but also their variety permits an insight into sections of society (slaves, the poor, women, gladiators.) usually ignored or scantily treated in traditionally surviving texts such as learned books and legal records.
-We know that there were forty festivals of one kind or another every year and that Saturday was market day.
+We know that there were 40 festivals of one kind or another every year and that Saturday was market day.
 Graffiti, for example, tells us how a gladiator was 'the sighed-for joy of girls', a mosaic in the house of a local businessman proudly proclaims 'Profit is Joy' and corrections on tablets reveal the changing status of citizens over time.
 Something more than names and figures has survived, however.
 The unique archaeological evidence from Pompeii allows us the rarest of opportunities - the possibility to reconstruct the actual thoughts, hopes, despair, wit and even the very ordinariness of these people who lived so long ago.